1. Herbicide tolerances of Pioneer® brand Enlist E3® soybeans and more tank-mix options.

-Pioneer® brand Enlist E3® soybeans have tolerance to 2,4-D choline, glyphosate and glufosinate, so you can tailor weed control to the situation and weed pressure on your farm.
-That means you can spray Enlist One® or Enlist Duo® herbicides, as well as glyphosate or Liberty® herbicide (glufosinate), to control difficult weeds.
-Enlist herbicides can be tank-mixed with hundreds of other products, including herbicides, fungicides and insecticides, so you can maximize every pass through the field.
+Pioneer brand Enlist E3 soybeans have tolerance to 2,4-D choline, glyphosate and glufosinate, so you can tailor your weed control program to the situation and weed pressure on your farm.
+That means you can spray Enlist One® or Enlist Duo® herbicide, as well as glyphosate or Liberty® herbicide (glufosinate), to control difficult weeds.
+Enlist® herbicides can be tank-mixed with hundreds of other products, including herbicides, fungicides and insecticides, so you can maximize every pass through the field.

-2. With more on-target spraying, Enlist E3® soybeans are compatible with other soybeans and crops.
+2. With more on-target spraying, Pioneer brand Enlist E3 soybeans are compatible with other soybeans and crops.

 The bottom line: When neighboring fields are planted to non-Enlist soybeans or other compatible crops, the Enlist™ system gives you a competitive edge and greater flexibility compared to other systems.

 Pioneer brand Enlist E3 soybeans are very compatible with other soybeans.
 No other conventional or herbicide-traited soybeans are listed as susceptible crops on Enlist herbicide labels.
 Corn, wheat, alfalfa and sorghum are also compatible crops.

 That means you can apply Enlist herbicides to Pioneer brand Enlist E3 soybeans when these compatible crops are downwind, as long as the wind is blowing within labeled wind speeds.
 In addition to no wind directional restrictions with compatible crops, Enlist herbicides stay where they are put thanks to near-zero volatility of 2,4-D choline.

 3. Wide application window